gsdhillon94/overflow/README.md

 ### `Edit Content`

 To Edit the content for a page you need to go to the file containing the data.
 The files for data contain a JSON object which is read and rendered by the application and generates a web page.
 The JSON object has following features :

-- {
+{
 id: "aboutUs-sec",
 sectionAlign: "content-left",
 sectionClasses: ["section", "about-setting-1"],
 data: [
 {
 id: "01",
 contentType: "text",
 tag: "h2",
 text: "Let us overflow your business.",
 },
 {
 id: "02",
 contentType: "horizontal Line",
 width: "25%",
 tag: "hr",
 margin: "0",
 border: "2px solid #0e38aa",
 },
 {
 id: "03",
 contentType: "text",
 size: "14px",
 tag: "p",
 text:
-  "Overflow Digital Solutions takes great pride in having the ability of problem-solving mindset.", },
+"Overflow Digital Solutions takes great pride in having the ability of problem-mindset.", },

 The `contentType` attribute shows what type of data is rendered.
 The `text` attribute contains the data to be displayed.
 This is where you can edit the content.